 If you are susceptible to seasickness, take that into consideration when booking your cabin.
 Even an expensive suite isn't always located in the calmest part of the ship.
-Look for a cabin located in the middle of the ship.
+Look for a cabin located in the center of the ship.
 Then look up and down.
 The middle decks are your best bet if the seas get rough.
 It also helps if you have an outside cabin with a window or better yet, a verandah.
 Ironically, adults typically experience seasickness the most and kids are the least affected.

 So what do you do to prevent seasickness?

 Assume the worst and prepare ahead of time!
 I always bring Bonine (adult and child's strengths), a few types of natural ginger candy, and Sea-Bands.

 Confession...yes, I wear SeaBands.
 They are stretchy bands with an acupressure plastic bead that sits right on the inside of each wrist.
 They don't contain any kind of medicine so they won't interact with anything you may already be taking (or drinking!)
 Plus, they really work.
 I wear them from the moment I get up to when I go to sleep.
 My family laughs at my SeaBand "jewelry" on Formal Night.
 But I don't get seasick, so I'm not changing a thing.

-However, once you are onboard and may start to feel a bit queasy, here are some easy tricks to remember:
+Once you are onboard, if you start to feel a bit queasy, here are some easy tricks to remember: